 10. Nikon D5

 At nearly $6,000 for the body, the Nikon D5 is for those who really want superior performance or have too much money to spare.
+However, that high price tag gets you one of the best DSLR cameras you can buy.
 This unit comes with a 20.8MP and Nikon’s new EXPEED 5 processor.
 It has a 153-point autofocus system, and can shoot at 12fps.
 Native ISO is limited to 102,400, but it can be extended to 3,280,000.
 And with 4K recording capabilities, this can also be used as a video production machine.

-Furthermore, knowledge, practice, and your eye are important factors to the equation, and that applies even if you are shooting with a basic smartphone camera.
+Knowledge, practice, and your eye are important factors to taking a good photo, and that applies even if you are shooting with a basic camera.